Personalize notifications with predefined properties

 You can add a user's web login ID to your messages.
 This is useful if you want to send a personalized message to new users with instructions on how they can log into the system.
 When the notification is sent, xMatters replaces the web login property with the recipient's web login ID.
 For companies with SAML enabled, the web login field displays the identifier that users can log into their Single Sign On application with.

-Include information about the event
+Include information about the alert

 Add your company's instance information

 You can add company properties, such as the name of the xMatters instance and URL link, to your message.
 This allows responders to easily differentiate between instances (for example, production and non-production) and navigate to the web UI from within the message.